 My second question usually provokes a smile…

-As a family doc I get to meet many depressed patients.
+I get to meet many depressed patients in my job.
+I say get to because I love helping them.
 I will greet them, introduce myself and sit down next to them.
 Some of them smile back, some do not, some glance at me quickly and turn their gaze back to the floor.
 A sign of deep depression.

 My second question to them usually provokes a tiny smile.
 Most of the time just a hint of a smile, just one corner of the mouth turns upward.
 They make eye contact just for a brief second as my unexpected question sinks in.
 In that brief second I can see the spark that once gave them hope.